chrismaille/bhub_challenge/docs/SECRETS.md

 ### Settings and Secrets

-On the [Install Guide](INSTALL.md) we said we manage all Project Configuration between *Project Settings* and *Project Secrets*.
-What this means?
+What's the difference between *Project Settings* and *Project Secrets*?

 Suppose in this project, we will need to make a call for a 3rd party API.
 To do this we need to define, *per environment*, these